Syria: The greatest indictment of humanity this century

 Story highlights

-- Amanda Catanzaro: The laws of war are being disregarded at a tremendous cost
+- Amanda Catanzano: The laws of war are being disregarded at a tremendous cost

 - Leaders must fight for them to resolve conflicts at heart of global instability, she says

-Amanda Catanzaro is senior director of international programs -- policy and advocacy at the International Rescue Committee.
+Amanda Catanzano is senior director of international programs -- policy and advocacy at the International Rescue Committee.
 The opinions in this article belong to the author.

 (CNN)2017 will mark the sixth anniversary of the Syrian conflict -- a war that has left nearly half a million dead and forced millions of others from their homes.